RebelsBoss/AWS_Elastic_Disaster_Recovery/README.md

 # **AWS_Elastic_Disaster_Recovery**
 ### **On-prem server → AWS → auto failover**
 Server recovery from on-premises to the cloud in ~30 minutes.
+I am not describing all the processes in detail with a step-by-step guide.
+I am describing the general idea and the main steps to achieve the goal in this.

 ## **Short Architecture**